The-Forecaster/Slug-client/README.md

 ### General

 - Download the jar under the 'releases' tab
-- Put it into your mods folder along with the Fabric API file
+- Put it into your "mods" folder along with the Fabric API file

 ### Building/Devs